ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 Romania – Moldova – Ukraine – Georgia – Turkey – Bulgaria

-Regular monthly departures: this tour is offered regularly once a month spring (March to June) and autumn (August to November).
-Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
-If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!
+This tour is offered on a regular monthly basis from March through May and again from September through November.
+Let us know your desired departure month by clicking on the learn-more button below: we will match your preferences with the next relevant scheduled group departure.
+If you are still unsure about your desired departure date, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 DAY 1 - Bucharest